 Rise above the crowd...
 Major in Physics at UMass Dartmouth.

 View the Physics Viewbook for additional details, or learn about the Ph.D. degree program in Engineering and Applied Science.
+See some of our faculty discuss the science behind the movie Interstellar at a recent public event.

 Physics is the most fundamental and all-inclusive of the sciences; its goal is to understand nature's physical processes through experiment and theoretical analysis.
 Some of history's most famous scientists were physicists: Newton, Einstein, Maxwell, Curie, Hubble.
 Physicists probe the far reaches of space and the depths of the ocean; investigate the structure of the atom; design and program computers; solve environmental problems; and develop new manufacturing materials.
 Research in physics has paved the way for technological innovations such as the Internet, cell phones, lasers, fuel cells, diagnostic techniques in medicine, and solid-state electronics.
 Physicists lead some of the world's major technology companies.